avahoffman/urban-weed-genomics/Supplement.md

 such, a new population map (that differs from `06-cstacks_popmap.txt`) should be created that includes all samples (including those used to create your catalog) that you want to include in the analysis.
-This file will include the same samples specified in `07-sstacks_samples.txt` with a colomn specifying population.
-Here, this file is `08-tsv2bam_popmap.txt`.
+This file will include the same samples specified in `sstacks_samples_SPECIES.txt` with a colomn specifying population.
+Here, this file is `popmap_SPECIES.txt`.

-We run `tsv2bam` using the script `08-tsv2bam.sh`.
+We run `tsv2bam` using the script `tsv2bam_SPECIES.sh`.

 This is the step at which it’s usually discovered that some samples are bad(don’t have any useable matches to the catalog).
-These samples were excluded from `08-tsv2bam_popmap.txt`.
+These samples were excluded from `popmap_SPECIES.txt`.
 For example we might simply cut out the following rows:

     DS.MN.L10-DS.M.4    Minneapolis
     DS.MN.L01-DS.M.4    Minneapolis